-The KDE project consists of two overarching and complementary parts: A) the ASC/MSC supply chain KDE project, and B) the ASC farm focused KDE project.
+The KDE project consists of two overarching and complementary parts: A) the ASC supply chain KDE project, and B) the ASC farm focused KDE project.

-The ASC project is set out to align with the Marine Stewardship Council (MSC)’s product provenance project (PPP) initiated in 2017 on the transfer of data throughout the supply chain: allowing product origin, sustainability and volume data to travel digitally from one company to the next using a unique code.
+The ASC project is set out on the transfer of data throughout the supply chain: allowing product origin, sustainability and volume data to travel digitally from one company to the next using a unique code.
 The software provider selected for this work is Global Traceability Solutions (GTS).
 ASC and MSC are working with the Global Dialogue on Seafood Traceability (GDST) and other large-scale seafood traceability initiatives to ensure that the customisation of GTS software is aligned with shared objectives and outcomes.
 The project is currently engaging supply chain company partners in a Proof of Concept (PoC) to be implemented in 2019.
 MSC is currently carrying out a strategic review regarding their participation in the project and ASC’s position is to continue with the project.

 B) ASC farm-focused KDE project

 Ultimately, the combined KDE project will contribute to a higher level of ASC programme assurance based on increased transparency of farm origin and supply chain data, including visibility of certified volumes produced and traded.
 Whilst the initial focus of the project is on shrimp, this is set to expand to other species.
 Please feel free to contact the ASC Programme Assurance team for more information and updates.
-For more information on the data collected and IT side of the project, please go here.
+Please go here for more information on the data collected and IT side of the project.